Introduction

 There are various important factors required for the implementation of an effective risk management program (Mortimer, S. T., & Mortimer, D., 2015).
 They include:

-- Vision.
 An effective risk management program should be relevant to the organization’s vision.
-The challenge mostly faced by the new employees in a hospice is to determine how much risk they are prepared to and accept to create a credit value.
-Therefore, a risk management program should establish where the hospice is today and the future plans in relation to the ability of dealing with a risk.
-For a vision to be established, the five W’s (who, where, why, when and what) should be identified.
+The challenge for new employees in hospices is determining how much risk they are prepared to accept to create a credit value.
+Therefore, a risk management program should establish where the hospice is today and the future plans in relation to the ability to deal with a risk.
+The five W’s (who, where, why, when and what) should be identified for a vision to be established.

-2.Correlation.
-For a risk management program to be effective, there’s need to share information from one department to another.
+For a risk management program to be effective, there’s a need to share information from one department to another.
 This calls for correlation across the hospice since its impossible for a risk management plan to be achieved with a “silo mentality (Mortimer, S. T., & Mortimer, D.,2015)”.
-On realizing this, many organizations have seen the need for the hospice to appoint a Chief Risk officer to serve as a “link” between the various departments to come up with a risk management program.
+On realizing this, many organizations have seen the need for the hospice to appoint a Chief Risk officer to serve as a “link” between the various departments to develop a risk management program.

 An effective risk management program should be focused on achieving a target or goal.
 It calls for a unique approach for purposes of analysis.
 The following are the categories under which a risk management framework is established: Strategic, operations, reporting and compliance.
 The objectives of the organization should be included in these categories.

-- Measurable.
-This program provides management tools and engages key elements such as: Internal environment, objectives, event identification, risk response and control activities and impact likelihood (Mortimer, S. T., & Mortimer, D.,2015) That format is challenging but leads to a logical quantitative and quantitative presentation.
+This program provides management tools and engages key elements such as Internal environment, objectives, event identification, risk response and control activities and impact likelihood (Mortimer, S. T., & Mortimer, D.,2015) That format is challenging but leads to a logical quantitative and qualitative presentation.
 What we measure from this program provides a static and dynamic perspective.
-When properly done, the program serves as a very important document that: reduces operational strains and losses, assists in ensuring laws and regulations are complied to and also improves the ability of an organization to respond to a risk appropriately.
+When properly done, the program is a very important document that reduces operational strains and losses, ensures laws and regulations are complied with and improves an organisation’s ability to respond to risk appropriately.

 Role of Joint Commission

-The Joint commission was founded in 1951 (Fakhry, C., Zevallos, J. P., & Eisele, D. W. 2017).
+The Joint Commission was founded in 1951 (Fakhry, C., Zevallos, J. P., & Eisele, D. W. 2017).
 It is an independent and non-profit organization.
-Its governed by 32 commissioner members (Fakhry, C., Zevallos, J. P., & Eisele, D. W. 2017).
-The mission statement of joint commission in healthcare organizations is to ensure continuous improvement on the safety and care quality provided to the public.
-Besides the mission, it also has goals which include: organization ownership, adoption of a management tool and continuous standards compliance.
-Joint commission plays a role in the accreditation and certification of health care organizations.
+It is governed by 32 commissioner members (Fakhry, C., Zevallos, J. P., & Eisele, D. W. 2017).
+The mission statement of the Joint Commission in healthcare organizations is to ensure continuous improvement in the safety and care quality provided to the public.
+Besides the mission, it also has goals that include organization ownership, adoption of a management tool, and continuous standards compliance.
+Joint commission plays a role in the accreditation and certification of healthcare organizations.
 In the accreditation art form, the commission is responsible for standard development, accreditation decision making and evaluation against standards.

-In collaboration with other health professionals, Joint commission assesses healthcare organization to ensure standards are met.
-Joint commissions are committed in improving the safety and quality of healthcare.
+In collaboration with other health professionals, the Joint Commission assesses healthcare organizations to ensure standards are met.
+Joint commissions are committed to improving the safety and quality of healthcare.
 Their standards encourage the use of clinical practice guidelines.

-Joint commission acts as a convener to mean it is the head of health cares, approximately more than 21,000 (Fakhry, C., Zevallos, J. P., & Eisele, D. W. 2017).
-It also acts a listener since with all issues concerning health.
+Joint Commission acts as a convener, meaning it is the head of health care, approximately more than 21,000 (Fakhry, C., Zevallos, J. P., & Eisele, D. W. 2017).
+It also acts as a listener for all health issues.
 The commission also acts as a collaborator.
-As mentioned earlier, the commission collaborates with other health professional to improve the health status.
+As mentioned earlier, the commission collaborates with other health professionals to improve the health status.

 Roles of Different Levels of Personnel

-Administrative personnel are professionals who provides administrative services and support to the personnel division.
+Administrative personnel provide administrative services and support to the personnel division.
 These personnel are also known as human resource assistants.
-One of the roles of the administrative personnel is preparing and maintaining all documentations.
-This includes both electronic and paper document (Renz, D. O., & Herman, R. D., Eds., 2016).
-The documents need to be secure especially the confidential ones.
-Supporting the department by ensuring accomplishment of assigned responsibilities on daily basis.
-This is done through: meeting coordination, event coordination and travel plan creating presentation and many others.
+One of the roles of the administrative personnel is preparing and maintaining all documentation.
+This includes electronic and paper documents (Renz, D. O., & Herman, R. D., Eds., 2016).
+The documents need to be secure, especially the confidential ones.
+Supporting the department by ensuring the accomplishment of assigned responsibilities on a daily basis.
+This is done through meeting coordination, event coordination, travel planning, and creating presentations.

 According to risk management professionals, risk management is not risk compliance.
 Ethics are fundamental to security laws ( Mortimer, S. T., & Mortimer, D. 2015).
-The centrality of ethics has been recognized by leading standards therefore integrating ethics into elements of risk management and effective compliance.
-Ethics is so important to a person seeking to promote compliance with ethical standards.
+Leading standards have recognized the centrality of ethics, therefore integrating ethics into elements of risk management and effective compliance.
+Ethics is important to a person seeking to promote compliance with ethical standards.

 Non-compliance is a type of risk.
 It can result in bad outcomes like any other risk.
-To add on this, compliance efforts fail since leaders do not anticipate future risk.
+To add to this, compliance efforts fail since leaders do not anticipate future risks.
 There exists a set of coordinated and comprehensive policies, roles, procedures and responsibilities aimed at promoting an organizational culture which encourages commitment to law compliance (Mortimer, S. T., & Mortimer, D. 2015).
-Effective compliance with ethical standards and an effective risk management program both require: discussion about interrelated topics with leadership and an organization’s activities inventory and their organizations supporting mechanism.
+Effective compliance with ethical standards and an effective risk management program require a discussion about interrelated topics with leadership, an organization’s activities inventory, and the organization’s supporting mechanism.

-Whenever a risk management program and compliance are handled by two different people in an organization, the separation mostly leads to isolation of compliance from other risks.
+Whenever two different people in an organization handle a risk management program and compliance, the separation mostly leads to the isolation of compliance from other risks.

 References